lidavidm/lidavidm.github.com/_posts/2013-12-07-software-patents.md

 the number of software patents is steadily climbing, and the damages are now in the billions.
 Is there a solution?
 Any number of academics, policymakers, and others have proposed reforms, laws, bans.
-But ultimately, it remains up to us—the consumers, the citizens—to make this problem a priority, not just an abstruse debate.
+But ultimately, it remains up to us—the consumers—to make this problem a priority, not just an abstruse debate.

 *For more analogies, check out the* [End Software Patents *wiki*](http://en.swpat.org/wiki/Analogies).